 Nikko’s Toshogu Shrine is the infamous mausoleum of Tokugawa Ieyasu, founder of the Tokugawa Shogunate that lasted for over 250 years in Japan.
 It was definitely a lavish sort of shrine; highly detailed in design, colorful, and really covered a lot of ground.
 I did quite a bit of walking around there, and I have a feeling that I still didn’t explore everything the shrine had to offer 100%.

-Mainly because Danielle wanted to check out a different part of the Toshigi Prefecture.
+Mainly because Runa wanted to check out a different part of the Toshigi Prefecture.

-Predictably, Danielle thought the popular Toshogu Shrine was beautiful, and the trip to Nikko was definitely well worth it.
+Predictably, Runa thought the popular Toshogu Shrine was beautiful, and the trip to Nikko was definitely well worth it.
 But she thought the less-populated Chuzenjiko was prettier. :>